gyanendrol9/context-aware_table_extraction/README.md

 This framework involves three main modules to digitize tabular data effectively:

 1. **Table Structure Recognition (TSR):**
     TSR is the process of identifying and reconstructing the layout of a table, including detecting table boundaries, cell boundaries, and the relationships between rows and columns.
 This step is crucial to preserve the structural integrity of the tabular data for accurate digitization.

-   The TSR module in this framework is implemented using [CascadeTabNet](https://github.com/DevashishPrasad/CascadeTabNet), a state-of-the-art model for table structure recognition.
+    - **Model Used:** [CascadeTabNet](https://github.com/DevashishPrasad/CascadeTabNet), a state-of-the-art model for table structure recognition.
+    - **Prerequisites:**
+    - Python 3.7
+    - Dependencies specific to CascadeTabNet (e.g., TensorFlow, OpenCV, etc.).
-   > Details on the installation, configuration, and training of the TSR model using CascadeTabNet can be found [here](https://github.com/stuartemiddleton/glosat_table_dataset).
+        > Detailed installation, configuration, and training instructions for the TSR module can be found [here](https://github.com/stuartemiddleton/glosat_table_dataset).

 2. **Text Extraction:**
     This step extracts textual content from the cells identified by the TSR module.
-   - **Model:** TrOCR-ctx ([TrOCR](https://huggingface.co/docs/transformers/en/model_doc/trocr) with contextual embedding).
+    - **Model Used:** TrOCR-ctx ([TrOCR](https://huggingface.co/docs/transformers/en/model_doc/trocr) with contextual embedding).
     - **Key Features:**
     - Context-aware text extraction to reduce cascading errors.
     - Handles challenges like handwritten entries, degraded text, and mixed languages.
+    - **Prerequisites:**
+    - Python 3.8+
+    - Libraries such as `torch`, `transformers`, and `datasets`.

 3. **Tabular Data Reconstruction:**
    After text extraction, this module aligns the textual data with the recognized table structure to generate a final digital table.